School of Business Strategic Plan

 Connections

-Fund a distinguished academic and professional visiting speaker’s series and host conferences on current management topics of interest Management, Marketing, and Operations/Supply Chain Mgmt areas have hosted mini research camps/conferences
+Fund a distinguished academic and professional visiting speaker’s series and host conferences on current management topics of interest The school rebooted its Deans Speaker Series in January 2026 with three alumni/executives

 -